Never count him out: Nadal rallies past Shapovalov in Rome - WTMJ

 Opelka next faces Argentine qualifier Federico Delbonis, who beat Felix Auger-Aliassime 7-6 (3), 6-1.

-The 17-year-old Gauff said she was helped by a breathing technique she learned from watching the Japanese anime series Demon Slayer.
+The 17-year-old Gauff said she learned how to stay relaxed by watching the Japanese anime series Demon Slayer.

 “The main character, Tanjiro, he has this breathing technique right before he fights.
 When I get nervous, I notice that slowing down my breathing helps me a lot,” Gauff said.
 “At least five to 10 times it was in my head.
 You got to do the total concentration breathing that Tanjiro does.”